 Here are some ideas for places to stay in Kotor.

 Lake Skadar lies on the border between Montenegro and Albania.
 It is the biggest lake on the Balkan peninsula and very rich in life: some 270 bird species (among them are some of the last pelicans in Europe) and 34 fish species.

 It is also home to my dream house.
-I arrived to the lake by hitch-hiking (yes, here the bus connection failed), got out of the car and there it was right in front of me – the house of my dream.
+I arrived at the lake by hitch-hiking (yes, here the bus connection failed), got out of the car and there it was right in front of me – the house of my dream.
 It is pictured in the first picture, and the view I would see from my windows – in the second picture.
-It was absolutely abandoned, but had pomegranate and fig trees growing around.
-For some reason I was really feeling very strong about this house and for some time after the trip tried to find the owner online, but failed.
+It was absolutely abandoned but had pomegranate and fig trees growing around.
+For some reason, I was really feeling very strong about this house and for some time after the trip tried to find the owner online, but failed.